 With the COVID-19 outbreak, travel in the region has faced a huge setback as passenger movement has gone down drastically.
 The tourism industry of South Korea is also facing a slump with more cancellations.
 The International Air Transport Association has warned of a drop in earnings of about $29 billion among global carriers, with losses expected to hit airlines in the Asia-Pacific region.
 There will also be a shortage of workers of Chinese origin.

 South Korean government has announced 420 billion won around $356 million as emergency aid plan for businesses, airlines, shipping firms, retailers, and travel agencies facing struggle due to the virus outbreak.
 However, some market experts believe that this plan might not be enough to revive the losses faced in this phase of the epidemic.
+In the USA, when businesses are experiencing losses in the face of a disaster, so long as they have business interruption insurance they may be able to do something about it.
+It remains to be seen how these businesses will cope with their loss of income when the epidemic and lockdown is over and done with.

 Apps, gaming industry & online businesses may benefit